FATQ: How many day traders are making a steady, comfortable and consistent living just by day trading?

 -- Quentin S.

 It’s also why trading generally (and day trading specifically) is not a good fit for most people.
-Thus the number of consistently profitable day traders is likely lower than you want… but higher than the personal finance world suggests.
+Thus the number of consistently profitable day traders is likely lower than you want… but higher than the personal finance world might suggest.

 There are 2 kinds of day traders in the world…